eldher/datasciencecoursera/README.md

 join_ms <- select(join_ms,subject,activity_desc,everything())  # reorder columns
 ```

-Finally, calculate means by each variable, grouped by subject and activity description, using dyplr.
-Write tidy output.
+Finally, grouping by subject and activity description and calculating means by each variable using _dyplr_, we can write a tidy output.
+This meets condition [5].
 ```R
 join_tidy <- join_ms %>% group_by(subject,activity_desc) %>% summarise_all(funs(mean))
 ```